HTML Select

 Attributes of the Option Element

-• value: Specifies the value that will be submitted.
+• value: The data that will be submitted.

 Styling Dropdown Lists with CSS